- Food and Cooking»

 4: Black Bean Brownies

 The first time I stumbled across this recipe, I was both intrigued and repelled.
-The idea of a healthy brownie was definitely an attraction, but black beans... in a brownie?
+The idea of a healthy brownie was definitely an attraction, but a brownie recipe with black beans?
 I just didn't know.

 Eventually I plucked up the courage to try them out.
 To my surprise, they were really good!
 Of course, I never told my husband what was in them, but they were moist and chocolatey.
 The texture wasn't the same as normal brownies, but it wasn't off-putting.
 If you want to go for a healthy dessert, try these black bean brownies.